What is a Linear Foot and How to Calculate It

 If you measure something and it’s 12 inches long, it’s one linear foot in length.
 If it’s 24 inches long, that’s two linear feet, etc. The nice thing is that most tape measures have markings for feet as well as inches, so you may not even need to do the calculations yourself.

-But just in case your measuring tape doesn’t have markings for feet or you’re using a 12-inch ruler for all your measurements, here’s a handy conversion chart to make the math easy:
+But just in case your measuring tape doesn’t have markings for feet or you’re using a 12-inch ruler for all your measurements, here’s a handy linear foot calculator to make the math easy:

 Inches to linear feet conversion chart